Archeryman.com Help for Archery Hunters

 Next, you want to make sure the bow is set up or "tuned" properly.
 Like many things, it's not difficult if you know what to do.
 There are several methods of setting up the bow.
 If you're not interested in learning or don't have the time, it's better to have a professional do it properly.

-Tuning is done done by adjusting the arrow rest and/or the string nock.
+Tuning is done done by adjusting the arrow rest and/or the string nock and cam tilt.
 My preferred method is called the "paper test."
 This is done by shooting an arrow at a paper held in some kind of a frame at a distance of 4 to 8 feet away.
 You want to see a single hole with the 3 arrow vanes tearing the paper equally around it.
 If your bow is out of tune, you will see a hole where the tip of the arrow hit then offset from that hole will be the 3 vane marks.
 I suggest using 2 different distances like 4 then 8 feet because it's possible to be on at 1 distance and off at the other.

 There are several good articles on the web that demonstrate tuning procedures so I won't go far into it here.
 Basically, you shoot an arrow through paper at 6 or so feet away and adjust the arrow rest until the arrow tip and vanes go through the same hole on your paper.